TL;DR

 At your consultation, the specialist will assess your condition.
 What happens next depends on their findings.

-- If you need diagnostic tests (e.g., MRI, CT scan, blood work): The specialist will recommend them.
-You must call your insurer again with these details to get a new pre-authorisation number specifically for those tests.
+- If you may need diagnostic tests (e.g., MRI, CT scan, blood work): The specialist will recommend them. you should consider whether you may need to call your insurer again with these details to get a new pre-authorisation number specifically for those tests.

-- If you need surgery or a procedure: This is a major step.
-The specialist will provide a "procedure code."
-You must contact your insurer with this code to get pre-authorisation for the in-patient or day-patient treatment.
+- If you may need surgery or a procedure: This is a major step.
+The specialist will provide a "procedure code." you should consider whether you may need to contact your insurer with this code to get pre-authorisation for the in-patient or day-patient treatment.
 This will include the surgeon's fees, anaesthetist's fees, and hospital costs.

-Never assume that authorisation for a consultation automatically covers subsequent tests or treatment.
-Always get separate pre-authorisation for each stage of your care.
+do not assume that authorisation for a consultation automatically covers subsequent tests or treatment. typically get separate pre-authorisation for each stage of your care.

 Common Pitfalls and How to Avoid Them